Friday, April 29, 2022

 This poor military performance is significant because sections of the Canaanites that were not driven out would later turn out to be a thorn in the flesh for Israel, both militarily and culturally.
 They would play a significant role in the events that describe the ups and downs of Israel through the reigns of the twelve Judges.

 Notice also the unpleasant report conveyed in the passage of Judges 1:27-36.
 The rest of the tribes of Israel, namely Manasseh, Ephraim, Zebulun, Asher, Naphtali and Dan, failed to drive out the Canaanite inhabitants dwelling in their allotted territories.
 Some decided to subject the Canaanites to tribute rather than drive them out altogether.
-Was this situation informed by the military advantage of the Canaanites or was it evidence sheer recalcitrance on the part of the rest of the Israelite tribes?
+Was this situation informed by the military advantage of the Canaanites or was it evidence of sheer recalcitrance on the part of the rest of the Israelite tribes?
 This question is likely to be addressed in considerable detail as we study the Book of Judges.
 One inescapable fact however stands: their dalliance with enemy people was definitely not what God intended for Israel!
 We cannot progress in our spiritual journey if we are still entangled with the moral snares of this evil world.

 One moral lesson stands out as we conclude our reflection on Judges 1.
 Our unfinished business with the enemy that we often postpone or procrastinate over in life would return to haunt us later.
 God desires above all else that we should have no fellowship or entanglement with the heathen.
 We should not borrow from their detestable and idolatrous practices.
 Israel's dalliance with the Canaanites did not serve God's purposes for them and this remains the overriding issue as we read through the Book of Judges.